smart-on-fhir/smart-on-fhir.github.io/authorization/best-practices/index.md

 sensitive information.
 While most tokens are effective for only a limited period of time, other tokens remain on a device for a longer period of time.
-To avoid misuse of the access privileges these tokens represent, it is important for users to lock decice screens, shut down browsers, or power down devices when not in use.
+To avoid misuse of the access privileges these tokens represent, it is important for users to lock device screens, shut down browsers, or power down devices when not in use.

 ### 4.2 Cross-Site Request Forgery (CSRF) Protection